atom-box/eleventy-base-blog/posts/building-a-drupal-9-site.md

 6. Concept!
 Let the designers mock up some pages.
 7. Develop.
 Realize the site in code.
 8. Continuous Improvement.

+## Here are the kinds of brainstorms that UX folks do

 ### Result of a team brainstorming session about user journeys
 {% image "journeys-whiteboard-at-Miro.png", "A whiteboard with many completed post it notes and scribblings on it" %}